MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 1. Look for the installer under the **Apps** results and double-click it.
 When the installer opens, choose **Modify**, and then click on the **Workloads** tab.
 Scroll down to **Other toolsets** and select the **Linux development with C++** workload.

    :::image type="complex" source="./media/linuxworkload.png" alt-text="Screenshot highlighting the Visual C++ for Linux Development workload item in Visual Studio Installer.":::
    The Linux Development workload is selected.
-The Installation details pane is highlighted, which lists what's included in the workload, including Visual Studio C++ core features, Windows Universal C runtime, Visual C++ for Linux development.
+The Installation details pane is highlighted, which lists what's included in the workload.
+Which includes: Visual Studio C++ core features, Windows Universal C runtime, Visual C++ for Linux development.
 An optional component is also selected: Visual C++ tools for CMake and Linux.
    :::image-end:::

 1. If you're targeting IoT or embedded platforms, go to the **Installation details** pane on the right.
 Under **Linux development with C++**, expand **Optional Components**, and choose the components you need.
 CMake support for Linux is selected by default.